epapiez/ThinkCPPRunestone/_sources/Chapter2/MoreOutput.rst

       return 0;
     }

-In this case the output appears on a single line as Goodbye, cruel world!.
+In this case the output appears on a single line as ``Goodbye, cruel world!``.
 Notice that there is a space between the word “Goodbye,” and the second quotation mark.
 This space appears in the output, so it affects the behavior of the program.